 Consistency or Accuracy, which one is important

-Quality here is directly related to consistency and accuracy, this is not just how correct a data or label is but also how frequently it is correct.
-So, here we will discuss about how industry standard methods used for measuring consistency and accuracy.
-But we proceed, check below what are the advantages of quality check in machine learning training.
+Quality here is related to consistency and accuracy, this is not just how correct a data or label is but also how frequently it is correct.
+So, here we will discuss how industry-standard methods are used for measuring consistency and accuracy.
+But we proceed, check below what are the advantages of a quality check in machine learning training.

 Benefits of Quality Check in Training the Machine Learning:

-Actually, consistency is the parameter labeler annotators agree with one another and helps to ensure that labels are correct or incorrect in consistent manner.
-The level of consistency is measured through a right algorithm and without the automation of advance AI tools this process is manual, time taking and also unsecured.
+Consistency is the parameter labeler annotators agree with one another and helps to ensure that labels are correct or incorrect inconsistent manner.
+The level of consistency is measured through the right algorithm and without the automation of advance AI tools this process is manual, time taking and unsecured.

-While, accuracy means how close a label is to the “Ground Truth” which also known as subset of the training data is labeled by the experts or data scientists have knowledge to test annotator accuracy.
-The benchmark is determined to measure the accuracy and allows data scientist to monitor the quality of data to examine and troubleshoot the quality related issues by providing the insight into accuracy of the labelers work.
+While accuracy means how close a label is to the “Ground Truth” which is also known as a subset of the training data is labeled by the experts or data scientists who have the knowledge to test annotator accuracy.
+The benchmark is determined to measure the accuracy and allows data scientist scientists to monitor the quality of data to examine and troubleshoot the quality-related issues by providing insight into the accuracy of the labeler’s work.

-Review is another method to check the accuracy and this done by trusted experts after completion of labeling.
-The review process is performed by spot checking the labels while few projects review all labels.
-Review helps to use to identify accuracy level and inconsistencies in the labeling process, whereas benchmark is often used know the performance of labeler.
+Review is another method to check the accuracy, and this is done by trusted experts after the completion of labeling.
+The review process is performed by spot-checking the labels while few projects review all labels.
+The review helps to use to identify accuracy levels and inconsistencies in the labeling process, whereas a benchmark is often used to know the performance of the labeler.

-Benchmarks, is considered one of the economical way of assurance option, as it involves the latest amount of overlapping work.
+Benchmarks are considered one of the economical ways of assurance option, as it involves the latest amount of overlapping work.
 And it can only cover the subset of the training data.
 While on the other hand, Consensus and Review are more expensive, but cheaper than each other depending on the consensus settings and the level of review.

 Idyllically, quality assurance is an automated process, that works continuously, during your training data development and improvement processes.
-Such data labeling consensus and benchmark features, you can automate consistency and accuracy tests with amazing results.
-As this test allows you to customize the section of your data to test and the number of labelers that will annotate the test data with right process.
+With such data labeling consensus and benchmark features, you can automate consistency and accuracy tests with amazing results.
+This test allows you to customize the section of your data to test and the number of labelers that will annotate the test data with the right process.

-In this method, labelers are randomly bench marked and you can observe the project quality with the overall quality chart.
-And if troubleshoot drop in quality you can explore performance by labeler or benchmark.
-Systemic poor labeler performance is often indication of poor instructions while poor performance on certain pieces of data is often indicative of edge cases.
+In this method, labelers are randomly benchmarked, and you can observe the project quality with the overall quality chart.
+And if troubleshoot drops in the quality you can explore performance by labeler or benchmark.
+Systemic poor labeler performance is often an indication of poor instructions while poor performance on certain pieces of data is often indicative of edge cases.

-For an example, if you can compare the benchmark with accuracy by clicking on benchmark to see the crowded jellyfish image and compare the same.
-Though, they are very similar as the labels is not agreed on how much of the tentacle to be included in each bounding box with the options to edit, delete and re-queue the label.
+For example, if you can compare the benchmark with accuracy by clicking on the benchmark to see the crowded jellyfish image and compare the same.
+Though, they are remarkably similar as the labels are not agreed on how much of the tentacle to be included in each bounding box with the options to edit, delete and re-queue the label.

-Consensus actually measures the rate of agreement between multiple annotators that is usually humans or machines.
-To calculate the consensus score divide the sum of agreeing labels by the total number of labels per asset and get the accurate score results.
+Consensus measures the rate of agreement between multiple annotators that is usually humans or machines.
+To calculate the consensus score, divide the sum of agreeing on labels by the total number of labels per asset and get the accurate score results.

-While measuring the quality with Consensus process you can customize the percentage data and number of labelers to test to monitor the consistency with Consensus histogram.
-To compare the labels of a particular image you can breakdown the consensus score by asset.
-This is a two-way part of research and development enabling AI teams to be innovating in such projects to think about the problem from various perspectives also provide the opportunity to find out the better alternative solutions.
+While measuring the quality with the Consensus process you can customize the percentage data and number of labelers to test to monitor the consistency with the Consensus histogram.
+To compare the labels of a particular image you can break down the consensus score by an asset.
+This is a two-way part of research and development enabling AI teams to be innovating in such projects to think about the problem from various perspectives also provide the opportunity to find out better alternative solutions.

-To ensure the quality, getting the control of data with tight feedback loop between machines and humans enables building a functional machine learning applications for various needs.
+To ensure quality, getting control of data with a tight feedback loop between machines and humans enables building functional machine learning applications for various needs.
 Envisaging the data is vital and not only helps in controlling the quality check but also for developing a deep understanding of a solution for machine learning data related issues.

-Reviewing is a manual process and become part of a human in loop.
-And to perform this action you have to either choose which labels to review or modify or re-enqueue labels.
-And the best example of reviewing is filtering that helps annotators to prioritize which labels to review.
-In this process filters include labeler, consensus score, label contains, and more.
+Reviewing is a manual process and becomes part of a human loop.
+And to perform this action you must either choose which labels to review or modify or re-queue labels.
+The best example of reviewing is filtering that helps annotators prioritize which labels to review.
+In this process, filters include labeler, consensus score, the label contains, and more.

 Reviewers are considered the best mode of quality measurement that labelers do with their internal knowledge and experience.
-Along with reviewing with thumbs up or downs icons, reviewer has options to modify or correct the labels on the spot.
-Moreover, it also allows reviewers to delete and re-enqueue the label or view the benchmark wherever applicable with the options to copy the link to send to other reviewers for better decision.
+Along with reviewing with thumbs up or downs icons, a reviewer has options to modify or correct the labels on the spot.
+Moreover, it also allows reviewers to delete and re-queue the label or view the benchmark wherever applicable with the option to copy the link to send to other reviewers for a better decision.

-While building the machine learning applications, creating a training data is one the most costly components.
-And consistently monitoring training data quality improves the chance of having a well-performing model even develop for the first time.
-While getting labels right the first time, it is cheaper than the cost of identifying and redoing work to solve such problems.
+While building machine learning applications, creating training data is one of the costliest components.
+Consistently monitoring training data quality improves the chance of having a well-performing model even develop for the first time.
+While getting labels right the first time, is cheaper than the cost of identifying and redoing work to solve such problems.